 - a.
 Members asked if the IC know or are aware of previous cases against an individual when conducting an investigation.
 The Head of Regulation responded that if the cases were recent and similar, then the IC should know.
-But it was a contentious issue and could be argued to be prejudicial and not assisting the resolution of the case depending on the particular circumstances. - b.
+Additionally there is express provision for this the IC rules.
+But it was a contentious issue and could be argued to be prejudicial and not assisting in resolution depending on the particular circumstances of the case. - b.
 It was suggested that other case law be listed in the guidance as it appeared that the judgement cited explicitly that Spencer v the General Osteopathic Council, overrides all others.
 The executive were invited to consider putting it in a list. - c.
 It was suggested that the 'Real Prospect Test' should be emphasised and placed nearer to the beginning of the guidance.

 d.
 Given that the IC sat in private, it was difficult to see how the impact of the guidance could be evaluated.
+It was suggested that an audit of decisions and/or work of the IC might be undertaken.